Bnenne/iron-diadem-backup/Lumea/World/Conflicts/Battles/Attack on Pinehaven.md

 > "Remember what I told you?
 About being brave?
 It doesn't mean you're not scared.
 It means you do the right thing _even when_ you're scared."
 > *Her voice breaks*
 > "You three are the bravest people I know."
-> *To the oldest:* "Take care of your brother and sister, okay?
+> *To the oldest:* "Take care of your brothers, okay?
 Just like we practiced."
 > *To all three*: Matt's going to take care of you.
 He's going to give you the life I wanted for you.
 The one where you don't have to hide what you are.
 Where you don't have to steal to eat.
 Where you get to just... be kids."
 > *Tears running down her face now, but she's still smiling*
 > "Close your eyes now, sweethearts.
 Think about the stories I told you.
 The good ones.
 About the gardens in Aeloria, and the lights at the summer festival.
 Can you picture it?"